UsabilityEngineering/ux-portfolio-acderosas/j01/README.md

 # BlueStacks: An Android Emulator
-Author: Andre de Rosas
+### Author: Andre de Rosas
-Edited 12/14/23
+### Edited 12/14/23

 I mainly use BlueStacks to play gacha games available in English but also those unavailable in English (goals).
 BlueStacks is an app player that serves as a free Android Emulator.
 An emulator is something that allows a computing enviornment to behave like another one - in this case this software serves as an Android phone on Windows or macOS (There are other emulators out there that are for other game systems.
 E.g., SNES, NES, etc.).
-With the previous statement in mind, there are shortcuts for the mobile applications in BlueStacks that can be saved to the main PC homescreen and many more functions to make the BlueStacks environment **learnable** and easy to use.
+With the previous statement in mind, there are shortcuts for the mobile applications in BlueStacks that can be saved to the main PC homescreen and many more features/buttons to make the BlueStacks environment **learnable** (easy to figure out the function) and easy to use.

 ### Sample Screen
 ![Sample Game Screen](../assets/samplegamescreen.png)